guyleonard/sagawe/README.md

-# Single Amplified Genome Assembly Workflow Example (SAG-AWE)
+# Single Amplified Genome - Assembly Workflow Example (SAG-AWE)

-A suggested workflow for the assembly of [MDA](https://en.wikipedia.org/wiki/Multiple_displacement_amplification) sequenced Single Amplified Genomes from Illumina Hi-/Mi-Seq paired-end libraries.
+This script is intended as a suggested workflow for the assembly and analysis of [MDA](https://en.wikipedia.org/wiki/Multiple_displacement_amplification) sequenced 'Single Amplified Genomes' derived from Illumina Hi-/Mi-Seq paired-end libraries.

-A list of dependencies appears in the list describing the workflow.
-These programs will need to be installed correctly and accessible on the command line.
-You will also need to make sure that the environment variables for BLAST, CEGMA, AUGUSTUS etc are correctly set.
-This script does not check for them and may fail without.
+There are very few options available to the user, and most underlying programs are set with their defaults.
+This is intended to produce quick rough and reproducible assemblies of 100s of SAGs at a time.

 ## SAG Assembly Workflow Example Diagram
 ![SAGAWE](https://github.com/guyleonard/sagawe/blob/devel/images/SAGAWE.svg)